-At the SZ she held several functions in the politics and business sections.
-She was also founding editor of Süddeutsche’s „Plan W“, an award winning quarterly magazine for women and business.
-In her reporting she has focused on democracy and the internet and the future of work.
-In 2015 she published „Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt“ (Süddeutsche Zeitung Edition Streitschrift).
-Before joining SZ she worked in several functions for Financial Times Deutschland and Deutsche Presse-Agentur.
+In her twelve years at Süddeutsche Zeitung she held several functions in the politics and business sections.
+She was also founding editor of Süddeutsche’s Plan W, an award winning quarterly magazine for women and business.
+In her reporting she has focused on internet and democracy and the future of work.
+In 2015 she published Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt (The Internet between Dictatorship and Anarchy: Ten Assertions about Democracy in the Digital World), Süddeutsche Zeitung Edition Streitschrift.
+Before joining SZ she worked for Financial Times Deutschland and Deutsche Presse-Agentur.

 Alexandra holds a Ph.D. in Political Science from Tulane University, New Orleans (1994), and in 2013 completed a Programme for Management Development at IESE Business School, Barcelona.
 She lives outside of Munich with her husband and two children.